noahehall/theBookOfNoah/0current/languages/javascript/vue.md

   - @click.self: invoke handler only if the event.target === this.el/this.el.children
   - @click.once: invoke handler once at most

+#### custom events

+- $emit: some arbitrary event, e.g `@click="$emit(\'poopEvent\')"`
+  - useful when needing to trigger events in parent component from a child component
+  - you $emit in templates, and then you can use the parents methods/properties in the HTML
+  - you have to escape the eventName
+  - you still

 ### control flow

 - v-if,else-if, and else will not render their elements in the DOM if condition is false